ak4900/WDXpeak-Note/fastcode/midterm-preparation.md

 Second part

+__global__ function parameters are passed to the device:

++ via shared memory and are limited to 256 bytes on devices of compute capability 1.x,

++ via constant memory and are limited to 4 KB on devices of compute capability 2.0.

 + a) loads: 2(21 x 2) stores: 1(line 30)
 + b) for each thread block: 256+256+(128+64+32+16+8+4+2+1)x3
     * 1 from line 21, need to times the number of threads